TabStruct: Measuring Structural Fidelity of Tabular Data: Experiments

 \subsection{Validity of Benchmark Framework (Q1)}

-\textbf{The benchmark metrics effectively evaluate data quality.} \Cref{tab:summary_top3} demonstrates that all metrics effectively distinguish between high- and low-quality data.
+\textbf{The benchmark results effectively evaluate data quality.} \Cref{tab:summary_top3} demonstrates that all metrics effectively distinguish between high- and low-quality data.
 Specifically, except for privacy-related metrics, the reference data ($\mathcal{D}_{\text{ref}}$) consistently achieves the highest scores.
 This is expected, as $\mathcal{D}_{\text{ref}}$ is the ground truth and should score highly on metrics of density estimation, ML efficacy, and structural fidelity.
 In contrast, privacy metrics reward greater differences from the ground truth to indicate stronger privacy preservation.
 Since $\mathcal{D}_{\text{ref}}$ is identical to the ground truth, it naturally scores poorly for privacy.
 These results show that the selected metrics provide appropriate evaluations for data quality.
 Therefore, we consider the evaluation results to be valid and meaningful for analysis.

-\textbf{The benchmark datasets present a genuine challenge for existing generators.} As detailed in~\Cref{sec:tabstruct}, we select challenging, contamination-free real-world datasets, ensuring that they are non-trivial for existing tabular data generators. \Cref{tab:summary_top3} illustrates that, unlike prior studies~\cite{shi2024tabdiff, zhangmixed, margeloiutabebm}, no generator can easily match $\mathcal{D}_{\text{ref}}$ on our benchmark datasets.
-This confirms that the selected datasets offer a more informative and realistic assessment of generator capabilities.

-\looseness-1 \textbf{Structural fidelity is complementary to conventional evaluation dimensions, rather than interchangeable.} On SCM datasets, \Cref{fig:scm_metric_corr} (left) shows that none of the existing evaluation metrics exhibit a strong correlation with global CI.
-More notably, SMOTE and BN outperform diffusion models by a clear margin in density estimation.
-However, diffusion models are the top-performing generators when it comes to capturing the global structure of tabular data, as reflected by global CI.
-This discrepancy highlights the limitations of conventional evaluation dimensions in capturing inter-feature causal structures, such as distinguishing collider from a confounded chain~\cite{glymour2019review}.
-This observation is consistent with our motivating example in~\Cref{fig:motivation}, and it underscores the need to incorporate structural fidelity as a core evaluation dimension in tabular generative modelling.
+\looseness-1 \textbf{Structural fidelity is complementary to conventional evaluation dimensions, rather than interchangeable.} On SCM datasets, \Cref{fig:scm_metric_corr} (left) shows that none of the existing evaluation metrics exhibits a strong correlation with global CI.
+Notably, SMOTE and BN tend to outperform other models by a clear margin in density estimation.
+However, their performance degrades greatly when it comes to capturing the global structure of tabular data, as reflected by global CI, consistent with our motivating example in~\Cref{fig:motivation}.
+This discrepancy reveals the limitations of conventional evaluation dimensions and underscores the need to incorporate structural fidelity for inter-feature causal structures.